 An international live skype collaboration with Chicago based youth theatre, Albany Park Theatre Project, which looks at how it feels for young people to inherit major political shifts that they didn’t vote for (Trump in America and Brexit in the UK).
 Devised by Common Wealth and APTP in Chicago with live skype conversation and performances from young people at Speakers Corner in Bradford.

-Following our International Activism session with speakers from Kashmir and the Congo focusing on rape as a weapon of war, Speakers Corner felt it important to take action to remember the rape of 90 women in the village of Kunan Poshpora in Kashmir by Indian soldiers in 1991.
-Our first protest was in 2017 and we are planning two more events – on Tuesday 5th February there will be a panel discussion with speakers and banner making and on Wednesday 27th February 2019 – we’ll gather at City Park in a mark of public solidarity to respect the anniversary.
-Please join us!
+Following our International Activism session with speakers from Kashmir and the Congo, focusing on rape as a weapon of war, Speakers Corner felt it important to take action.
+To remember the rape of 90 women in the village of Kunan Poshpora in Kashmir by Indian soldiers in 1991 we held our first protest in 2017 and on Tuesday 5th February 2019, we held a panel discussion, protesting again on Saturday 23rd February at City Park in a mark of public solidarity to respect the anniversary.